asterisk/node-voicemail-data/README.md

 }
 ```

-all accepts a mailbox instance and a folder instance and returns all existing message instances for that mailbox and folder as an object with methods for interacting with the messages:
+all accepts a mailbox instance and a folder instance and returns all existing message instances for that mailbox and folder:

 ```JavaScript
 function all(mailbox, folder) {